SeaQL/seaql.github.io/SeaORM/versioned_docs/version-1.1.x/08-advanced-query/04-advanced-joins.md

 let products = associate(products, histories);
 ```

-This is sometimes called "data loader" pattern, and can be tailoured to fit your schema and needs.
+This is sometimes called "data loader" pattern, and can be generalized with generics to work with any model.

-## Conclusion

-SeaORM's type system encourages you to write modular and reusable code, embracing the "Don't repeat yourself" principle.

-You define the Entities and Relations once.

-You define the Aliases and query helpers once.

-You can pass the `Select<T>` and `Condition` around.

-You then assemble these pieces together to implement any complex API!